scottbez1/smartknob/README.md

  - 240x240 round LCD ("GC9A01"), protected by 39.5mm watch glass on rotor
  - BLDC gimbal motor, with a hollow shaft for mechanically & electrically connecting the LCD
  - Powered by ESP32-PICO-V3-02 (Lilygo TMicro32 Plus module)
- - PCB flexure and strain gauges used for press detection (haptic feedback provided via the motor)
+ - PCB flexure and SMD resistors used as strain gauges for press detection (haptic feedback provided via the motor)
  - 8 side-firing RGB LEDs (SK6812-SIDE-A) illuminate ring around the knob
  - USB-C (2.0) connector for 5V power and serial data/programming (CH340)
  - VEML7700 ambient light sensor for automatic backlight & LED intensity adjustment
  - Versatile back plate for mounting - use either 4x screws, or 2x 3M medium Command strips (with cutouts for accessing removal tabs after installation)
  - Front cover snaps on for easy access to the PCB

-**Current status:** Not recommended for general use (mechanical and electrical revisions may be needed depending on motor/electronics availability)
+**Current status:** Not recommended for general use, but may be a fun project for an advanced electronics hobbyist.

 ### Demo video